Purdue-ECE264-002-Fall2024-stage/HW02-CountChar/README.md

 return false, *DO NOT* `fclose`.

-You have to store the count of each charecter in the count array.
+You have to store the count of each character in the count array.
 Further instructions are in the comments in the function in file `filechar.c`

-You also need to write a function called `printCounts(int * counts, int size)` that prints out the count of each charecter.
+You also need to write a function called `printCounts(int * counts, int size)` that prints out the count of each character.
 Further instructions are in the comments in the function in file `filechar.c`

 Test Your Program